scarab5q/fzr/README.md

 ## How this all works
 	every finder has the following components:
-		- input  - _the search items that you want to have searched_
+		- search input

+		- *preprocessing* (optional)
-		- preprocessing (optional) - _values that have been pre-assigned to the search items to improve search speed_
+         values that have been pre-assigned to the search items to improve search speed_

         - query input

         - matching

         - output - what needs to be done with the selected item/s

 to be good unix citizens it makes more sense to make sure each one of these components is as good as they can possibly be before bringing them all together